compgen-io/cgpipe/docs/03-Language_Syntax.md

 variable for each job.

 ### Direct execution of jobs
-Jobs can also be directly executed as part of the pipeline building process.
+Certain jobs can also be directly executed as part of the pipeline building process.
-Instead of submitting the jobs to a scheduler, the jobs can be put into a temporary shell script and executed directly.
+Instead of submitting these jobs to a scheduler, the jobs can be put into a temporary shell script and executed directly.
 The global shell will be used to run the script.
+Only jobs without any dependencies can be executed in this manner.
-If you would like a job to just run directly without being scheduled, set the variable `job.shexec=true`. `__setup__` and `__teardown__` can also be directly executed instead of scheduled.
+If you would like a job to just run directly without being scheduled, set the variable `job.shexec=true`.
+Also, the `__setup__` and `__teardown__` can be executed as `shexec`.

 One use for this is to setup any output folders that may be required.
 For example: